w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/10. New Capstone/Academy.md

 ![revshell](https://github.com/w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/assets/141921425/262aefde-4f50-4489-a4a7-ad32704d3e0b)

 Click `Update` , go back to our netcat listener and boom!
-We popped yet another shell!
+We popped a shell!

 ```bash
 ──(kali㉿kali)-[~]